 When your bunion pain no longer responds to nonsurgical interventions, you may be considering bunion surgery.
-At Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania, the team of board-certified podiatrists performs a Lapiplasty® 3D Bunion Correction™.
+At Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania, the team of board-certified podiatrists performs a Lapiplasty® 3D Bunion Correction™.
 This innovative surgical procedure corrects the root cause of your bunion using minimally invasive tools and techniques.
 To find out more about Lapiplasty, call the office nearest you or schedule a consultation online today.

 Lapiplasty is an innovative surgical technique for correcting bunions.
 It involves the use of patented technology that repairs the entire joint deformity.